criolho/nyc-schools-nearby/README.md

 nyc-schools-nearby
 =============

-App to help prospective NYC high school students filter a list of high schools within a set commute time.
+Every year 80,000 middle-school students and their families choose a high school to attend.
+In Fall 2012, the NYC Department of Education (NYCDOE) released its first-ever API for high school data to help them choose.
+Already, six developers have built apps with the data, but many students and parents want to narrow down their school options by geography: commute time, a given route, or other transportation considerations (i.e. I only want to take the subway).
+This is a JavaScript API to distill geographic information about high schools.

 Current Status
 -------------

 This project is currently not yet functioning.
-Please check out notes from the

 Goal
 -------------